joynahid/newsfeed-portal/README.md

 chmod +x run.sh
 ./run.sh

-# You're done installing the up
+# You're done installing the app

-# Next you can spin it up
+# From now on you can spin it up
 docker-compose up

 # You can kill it by